taiyealabi/Team4LARRYTAIYE/Team4MiniProject.md

 ## Pull
 Git pull is a magical way to perform a combined operation of git-fetch & git-merge with a single command.
 “Pull,” which is self-explanatory, depicts that the user is trying to fetch something from the repository.
 In a way, “fetch” is not the right word because we already discussed git fetch command.
 If you think that fetching is all that Git Pull does, then why aren’t we satisfied by Git Fetch?
-Git Pull will perform Git Fetch without telling the user and merge those changes automatically without asking from the user.
+Git Pull will perform Git Fetch without telling the user and merge those changes automatically without asking from the user. ## Pull
+The git pull command is used to fetch and download content from a remote repository and immediately update the local repository to match that content.
+The git pull command is actually a combination of two other commands, git fetch followed by git merge.
+In the first stage of operation git pull will execute a git fetch scoped to the local branch that HEAD is pointed at.
+Once the content is downloaded, git pull will enter a merge workflow.